 Having trouble hearing?
-Over 35 million children and adults in the United States have some degree of hearing loss.
-Hearing loss can have a negative effect on communication, relationships, school/work performance, and emotional well-being.
+Close to 30 million adults in the United States have some degree of hearing loss.
+Hearing loss can have a negative effect on communication, relationships, school or work performance, and emotional well-being.
 However, hearing loss doesn't have to restrict your daily activities.
-Properly fitted hearing aids and aural rehabilitation (techniques used to identify and diagnose hearing loss, and implement therapies for patients who are hard of hearing, including using amplification devices to aid the patient's hearing abilities), can help in many listening situations.
+Properly fitted hearing aids and aural rehabilitation can help in many listening situations.
+Aural rehabilitation is the use of techniques to identify and diagnose hearing loss and implement therapies for patients who are hard of hearing, which often involves the use of hearing aids.
 Aural rehabilitation helps a person focus on adjusting to their hearing loss and the use of their hearing aids.
 It also explores assistive devices to help improve communication.
-Most people who are hearing-impaired will need two hearing aids as both ears may be affected by hearing loss, though some people may only need one hearing aid.
+Most people who are hearing-impaired will need two hearing aids because both ears are often affected by hearing loss, though some people may only need one hearing aid.

-This site includes information on the difference between hearing aids, intended for use by people with hearing loss, and sound amplifiers for consumers with no hearing loss who want to make environmental sounds louder for recreational use.
-While the FDA regulates hearing aids, which are medical devices, it does not consider sound amplifiers to be medical devices when labeled for recreational or other use by individuals with normal hearing.
-However, certain safety regulations related to sound output levels still apply to these products.
+This site includes information on the difference between hearing aids, which are intended for use by people with hearing loss, and personal sound amplification products (PSAP), which are intended for consumers with no hearing loss who want to make sounds louder in certain environments, such as for recreational activities like birdwatching or hunting.
+While the FDA regulates hearing aids as medical devices, PSAPs are not medical devices.

-This site provides general information on hearing aids and their benefits, types of hearing loss, other products and procedures to improve hearing, and a checklist of steps to remember and consider before purchasing hearing aids.
+This site provides general information on hearing aids and their benefits, types of hearing loss, procedures to improve hearing, and a checklist of steps to remember and consider before purchasing hearing aids.
+This site also provides some information about other hearing devices and products, such as PSAPs, that are not intended to improve hearing loss.
 This site is not intended to provide medical advice.
 If you have questions about your health, the best source of information is your hearing health care professional.

-- Regulatory Requirements for Hearing Aid Devices and Personal Sound Amplification Products - Draft Guidance for Industry and Food and Drug Administration Staff
+- Regulatory Requirements for Hearing Aid Devices and Personal Sound Amplification Products - Final Guidance for Industry and Food and Drug Administration Staff